NSoiffer/MathCAT/PythonScripts/audit_translations/README.md

 * **Missing Rules:** Rules present in the master English file but missing in the target translation.
 * **Extra Rules:** Rules present in the translation but absent in English (flagged as potentially intentional language-specific additions).
 * **Untranslated Text:** Detects text keys that still use **lowercase** formatting, indicating they haven't been verified or translated yet.
+* **Rule Differences:** Structural changes (match expressions, conditions, variables, or test/replace layout) between English and the translation.

+Add `# audit-ignore` to a rule block to suppress auditing that rule.

 ---